Office of Clinical Practice - FAQs

 The first step is to fill out a Placement Request Form.

-How fieldwork documented?
+How is fieldwork documented?

-Complete a separate Fieldwork Timesheet for each class.
+You will complete a separate Fieldwork Timesheet for each class.
 Throughout the semester, record your activities and hours on the timesheet and have the cooperating teacher initial after each visit.
 At the end of the semester, obtain a signature from the cooperating teacher and the CCNY course instructor.
 Retain a copy of the Timesheet for your records and submit the original to the Office of Clinical Practice.

 Student Teaching